XavierCyclops/Tomoscope/GrafImg/for_testing/readme.txt

 - Ensure that you have version 1.7 of the Java Development Kit (JDK).

-- GrafImg.jar must be included in your CLASSPATH.
+- graficar.jar must be included in your CLASSPATH.

 - javabuilder.jar must be included in your CLASSPATH. javabuilder.jar
   can be found at: